alexlabuda/my-hugo-blog/content/blog/_index.md

 ---
-title: A Blog That Works
+title: A Data Science Blog That Works
 description: |
   Welcome to my Blog!
 Check back soon for new content.
 author: "Alex Labuda"